abiosoft/blog/content/posts/1725554677_tributetoubuntu.md

 To paint a clearer picture of it's popularity, there are softwares that are branded as _"supported on Linux"_ but only packaged for Ubuntu.

-And for some end users, Linux is equivalent to Ubuntu and they use both termilogies interchangeably.
+And for some end users, Linux is equivalent to Ubuntu and they use both terminologies interchangeably.

 ### Windows Orientation